Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 5 from 1 vote

-A cold day isn't complete without warm mugs of homemade hot chocolate.
-The rich flavors of the chocolate mixed with the creamy milk and fun toppings will make this a drink to enjoy.
+A cold day isn't complete without warm mugs of homemade hot chocolate, with the rich flavors of chocolate mixed with creamy milk and fun toppings.

 Prep Time 5 minutes